dunglas/doctrine-json-odm/README.md

 namespace AppBundle\Entity;

 /**
  * This is NOT an entity!
-It's a POPO.
+It's a POPO (Plain Old PHP Object).
  */
 class Bar
 {